openzipkin/brave/brave-impl/README.md

 and you don't need to trace all requests to come to usable data.

-A TraceFilter's purpose (com.github.kristofa.brave.TraceFilter) is to decide if a given request should get traced or not.
+A TraceFilter's purpose (`com.github.kristofa.brave.TraceFilter`) is to decide if a given request should get traced or not.
 Both the ClientTracer and ServerTracer take a List of TraceFilters which should be the same and before starting with a new Span they will check the TraceFilters.
 If one of the TraceFilters says we should not trace the request it will not be traced.

-The decision, should trace (true) or not (false), is taken by the first request and should be passed through to all subsequent requests.
+The decision, should trace (true) or not (false) is taken by the first request and should be passed through to all subsequent requests.
 This has as a consequence that we either trace a full request tree or none of the requests at all which is good.
 We don't want incomplete traces.

-There is a TraceFilter implementation that comes with brave-impl which is com.github.kristofa.brave.FixedSampleRateTraceFilter.
+There is a TraceFilter implementation that comes with brave-impl which is `com.github.kristofa.brave.FixedSampleRateTraceFilter`.
 This TraceFilter is created with a fixed sample rate provided through its constructor.
 The sample rate can't be adapted at run time.
 Behaviour: